 You can find a packing list for camp under your specific camp program.
-Locate your program by going to “Camps & Retreats” above, selecting your specific age group in the drop down menu, and then clicking on the program you are attending.
-Once on that page you will find a link at the bottom titled “How to Prepare.”
+Locate your program by going to the menu bar above, selecting your specific camp or retreat in the drop down menu, and then clicking on the program you are attending.
+A specific packing list for your retreat will be emailed to you two weeks prior.
 Please keep in mind that weather shifts can happen quite suddenly at either location, so always come prepared for hot/cold or wet/dry weather.
 Please familiarize yourself with the accommodations at each of our camping centers, as the linen provisions vary widely depending on your particular housing.

 IS FOREST HOME AFFILIATED WITH ANY DENOMINATION?

 No. Forest Home is an independent Christian organization with no denominational affiliation.
-Please see our Statement of Faith for our basic theological beliefs.
+Please see our Statement of Faith for our core theological beliefs.